Saxophonist Tony Malaby's unlikely pandemic practice space: the New Jersey Turnpike

 For a saxophonist, especially someone known for the strength of his projection, this was more than a little destabilizing.
 We knew so little about COVID-19 in March of 2020, and even less about the path to recovery.
 Factor in a fast-moving tally of losses in the jazz community, and you can begin to imagine Malaby's concern.
 He also ran into a practical obstacle: under lockdown conditions, he couldn't practice without disturbing his neighbors.
 "Everybody's in the building.
 And everybody's on edge, and the minute I would start, there'd be knocks on the door or the phone would ring."

-At the time, Malaby and his wife, pianist Angelica Sanchez, lived in Jersey City.
+At the time, Malaby lived in Jersey City.
 As we entered our first COVID summer, he landed on an unorthodox solution: Through a drummer friend, Billy Mintz, he'd discovered a spot under a New Jersey Turnpike overpass, near the entrance to the Holland Tunnel.
 He started practicing there, appreciating the space and freedom but also pleasantly struck by its acoustic properties.

 If the broad strokes of this story sound familiar, you may be thinking of a famous parallel: tenor titan Sonny Rollins did something similar in the late 1950s and early '60s, practicing on a pedestrian walkway of the Williamsburg Bridge.
 (That decision, which almost instantly became a part of Rollins lore, recently inspired a grassroots petition and even a children's book.)
 But Malaby wasn't just looking for a place to strengthen his sound, and he wasn't seeking solitude.
 Like many of us in the summer of 2020, he was desperate for connection.
 So he began to invite his fellow musicians over for regular sessions, as often as a few times a week.
 His initial partners were Mintz and bassist John Hébert, but the circle soon expanded to others in the creative music ecosystem.